eda-ricercatore/gulyas-scripts/notes/python.md

 + Use static methods of a class, from another *Python* script.
 + Create, define, and use my own *Python* modules, from any *Python* script.
++ Create, define, and use my own *Python* packages, from any *Python* script.
+	Determine the importance and usefulness packages, with respect to modules.

 See [example to import Python modules and classes](https://github.com/eda-ricercatore/gulyas-scripts/tree/master/sandbox/python/s-import).

 Tasks that I want to do, but can't yet (or have yet to try):
-+ Create, define, and use my own *Python* packages, from any *Python* script.
-	Determine the importance and usefulness packages, with respect to modules.
++ BLAH